-Whether you are applying with a CV, cover letter and/or application form, we can help you prepare a stand out application to secure an interview.
+Whether you are applying with a CV, cover letter and/or application form, we can help you prepare a stand out application for jobs or further study.

-The library subscribes to a number of business databases that can help you research company information.
+The library subscribes to a number of business databases that can help you research more detailed sector and company information if required.
 Databases you can use for job seeking include:

 - Factiva: full text database of both global newspapers and company reports, includes the Financial Times and Wall Street Journal